dalebrubaker/ListMmf/README.md

 Locking
 =======

+Thread safety is optional and acts like the SynchronizedCollection\<T\> class in .Net Framework (not included in .Net Core).

 Locking can be slow, and it is can be turned of with the noLocking constructor parameter.
 This is useful when your design ensures that no writing and reading can be done simultaneously in the same part of a file.
 For example, only one